Julianna Peña: Bantamweight champion

 A rematch against Amanda Nunes for the UFC Women's Bantamweight title took place on July 30, 2022, at UFC 277.
 Peña lost the fight by unanimous decision.

+A trilogy bout with Amanda Nunes was scheduled to take place on June 10, 2023, at UFC 289.
+However, on May 2, 2023, it was announced that Peña pulled out of the bout due to broken ribs she sustained during training camp.
+Irene Aldana, who was scheduled to headline UFC Fight Night: Dern vs. Hill, was subsequently chosen to replace her.

+Peña faced Raquel Pennington for the UFC Women's Bantamweight Championship on October 5, 2024, at UFC 307.
+She reclaimed the championship by winning the bout by split decision.
+25 out of 26 media outlets scored the bout for Pennington and one scored it as a draw.

+Peña faced 2019 and 2021 PFL Women's Lightweight Champion (also 2012 and 2016 Olympic gold medalist in judo) Kayla Harrison on June 7, 2025, at UFC 316.
+She lost the championship via a kimura submission at the end of the second round.

 Film and television

-Peña was featured in the award-winning mixed martial arts documentary Fight Life, the film is directed by James Z. Feng and was released in 2013.
+Peña was featured in the award-winning mixed martial arts documentary Fight Life, the film is directed by James Z. Feng and was released in 2012.

-Peña is an announcer, along with Max Bretos, for Combate Americas' English language broadcast on DAZN.
+She is an announcer, along with Max Bretos, for Combate Americas' English language broadcast on DAZN.

+Peña will debut as a commentator for Real American Freestyle (RAF) at RAF 02 on October 25, 2025.

 Personal life

-Julianna is the younger sister of former KREM 2 reporter and morning/noon meteorologist Grace Peña.
 Peña is of Mexican and Venezuelan descent.
 In January 2018, Peña gave birth to her first child, a daughter.

+Julianna Peña is the younger sister of former KREM 2 reporter and meteorologist Grace Peña.